 As a case in point, we recently chatted to a consultant working for one of the large banks with a blanket ban.
 They seemed very relaxed: “They’ve got form: that’s what they’ll say publicly, but behind closed doors they’ll be doing deals with the key talent they need to retain.
 And I’m confident I’ll be in that room.”

 But be prepared for some turbulence

 In the meantime, however, do be prepared for some turbulence.
-Quite simply, companies don’t have the resources to conduct individual assessments of 400,000 contractors and consultants who are using limited companies today.
+Quite simply, companies are stretched.
+They’re dealing with this, Covid, a downturn and Brexit.
+They may not have the resources to conduct individual assessments of 400,000 contractors and consultants who are using limited companies today.
 Given how new the off-payroll rules are, there’s going to be a shortage of people out there who have the knowledge to conduct the assessments.
 The short term holding pattern for companies who can’t assess everyone is likely to be blanket PAYE/umbrellas – a low-risk tax parking lot.